THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 There is a free and paid version of the app.

 To be honest, I don’t know what the paid version adds to the experience.

 If you are simply looking for a shopping list that syncs, the free version is perfect.

 As great as the above options are, there is still another way you can save money at the supermarket.

-It is by using the right credit card.
+It is by using the right rewards credit card.